 Playground Stop Included

 Traveling with children?
-This tour was designed with them in mind.
+This family-friendly tour was designed with them in mind.
 Join us in strolling through the heart of Mexico City—the downtown historic center—as we try a mix of tacos, churros, and other sweet and savory snacks.
 We’ll visit the city’s famous Gourmet San Juan Market, while the kids get an activity book to keep them engaged!

 Tour a 1920’s-era bakery with cakes stacked seven and eight tiers tall